-Konjiki Hototogisu Singapore – Michelin Bib Gourmand Ramen Cooked With Clams And Truffle, At CHIJMES
+Konjiki Hototogisu Singapore – 1 Michelin Star Ramen From Tokyo Cooked With Clams And Truffle, Located At CHIJMES

 What stands out for Konjiki Hototogisu is that base is cooked using Hamaguri clams and pork broth, resulting in that unique clear soup with full-bodied flavour.

 Konjiki Hototogisu, founded in 2006 by Chef Atsushi Yamamoto in Tokyo, was a small 8-seater shop awarded the Michelin Bib Gourmand title consecutively from 2015 to 2018.
 It finally go the star in 2019.
 (The other two starred ramen eateries in Tokyo are Tsuta 蔦 and Nakiryu.)

 It was also the Number 1 Ramen in Tokyo for 2016 and 2017 as well as the Number 1 Ramen in the whole of Japan in 2016.
 (The Shibuya store is listed “permanently closed” on Google, and seems to have moved to Shinjuku 新宿2-4-1第22宮庭マンション1階105号.)

 Before we get gushing all over “Michelin”, I find that sometimes the word is over-used and becomes a double-edged sword.